-... to the Beverley & District U3A website
+... to the Beverley and District u3a website

 ... is part of an international network of people, who are not in full-time employment, who meet together to learn from each other and to share interests and fellowship.
-From small beginnings in 1999 we now have over 600 members, and many specialist interest groups.
-Annual membership currently costs £15-00: this includes free admission to the monthly meeting, on the third Thursday of the month at 2-00pm in the Memorial Hall, Beverley (also includes FREE tea,coffee and biscuits).
+From small beginnings in 1999 we now have over 500 members, and many special interest groups.
+Annual membership currently costs £15.
+All new members are invited to a coffee morning where they find out about our activities and interest groups and meet fellow members.

 ... the essence of the U3A educational philosophy is that members learn from each other and from direct experience, rather than being tutored by outside experts.
 Much of this learning takes place in the interest groups which are at the heart of any local U3A's activities.
+To learn more about becoming a member of Beverley & District u3a click on the 'Membership' button.
 Members are always encouraged to start up new groups within their own areas of interest and expertise.

 ... we are members of the Third Age Trust, which is the parent body of all affiliated U3A branches.
 In this country there are now over 1000 U3A groups, with a total membership of around 320,000.
 Why not make it one more by joining us?